matias-sanchez/mysql_8.4_labs/per_slide_checks/Slide_3_findings.md

 1 row in set (0.00 sec)
 ```

-This output is identical in both MySQL 8.0 and 8.4.
+This output is consistent in both MySQL 8.0 and 8.4.

 ---